 How LIBOR changes might affect your clients’ investments

 Where a fund has an objective related to LIBOR, it will need to change.
-We will make this change in line with best market practice and with the aim of having a minimal effect on how the fund is managed.
-We will communicate with clients any planned changes to the objective of the fund they’re invested in, before they take effect.
+We’ll make this change in line with best market practice and with the aim of having a minimal effect on how the fund is managed.
+We’ll communicate with clients any planned changes to the objective of the fund they’re invested in, before they take effect.
 Additionally, there may be assets related to LIBOR held within a fund which will also be transitioned to SONIA-based assets, at an appropriate time.

 Any effect on the value of your clients’ investments, at the time the change occurs, is currently expected to be minimal.
-However, it is not possible to guarantee that circumstances may not arise which result in a more material change to investment values.
+However, it’s not possible to guarantee that circumstances may not arise which result in a more material change to investment values.

 For more information on LIBOR and the upcoming changes, please visit: